 Types of credit cards from Citi

-The range of Citi credit cards in Australia offers both money-saving features and lifestyle benefits to suit a variety of needs.
-You could consolidate and pay down debt faster with a balance transfer card, save on credit card costs with a no annual fee or low rate card and earn points for your spending with a rewards or frequent flyer card.
-You can also take advantage of the prestige and exclusive extras that come with Citi's platinum and super-premium cards or get competitive lending terms with a Citi line of credit.
+The range of Citi credit cards available in Australia offer money-saving features, rewards and lifestyle benefits to suit a variety of needs.
+You could consolidate and pay down debt faster with a balance transfer card, save on credit card costs with a no annual fee or low rate card or earn points for your spending with a rewards or frequent flyer card.
+You can also enjoy exclusive extras with Citi's platinum and super-premium cards or get competitive lending terms with a Citi line of credit.

 Balance transfer credit cards

-Citi provides balance transfer options to help you consolidate your existing debts, including credit card balances and personal loans.
+Citi offers credit card balance transfer options that can help you consolidate your existing debts, including credit card balances and personal loans.
 In fact, Citi is one of the only Australian credit card providers that allows you to balance transfer personal loan debt to a credit card.
 For more information, here is a step-by-step guide to balance transfers with Citi.

 No annual fee credit cards

 Choose a no annual fee credit card from Citi to keep your account costs to a minimum while still enjoying a range of competitive features and complimentary extras.
 You'll also be able to enjoy an interest-free period on purchases if you pay off your balance by the due date on each statement.

 Rewards credit cards